oskar13/portfolio/README.md

     npm run build

-This will generate a static export of the site in the /out directory.
+This will generate a static export of the site in the /out directory that can be hosted on any plain HTTP server.